muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any object of the .NET class `System.Tuple`.

-* Any other value of any .NET structure type, or object of any .NET class, that composes the .NET interface `System.Runtime.CompilerServices.ITuple`.
+* Any value of any .NET structure type, except for `System.ValueTuple`, or object of any .NET class, that composes the .NET interface `System.Runtime.CompilerServices.ITuple`.

 ## Article / Labelled Tuple